San Diego Carnival 2018 Tickets and T-Shirts Are Now On Sale!!!

 Click the link below for all applicable rules and regulations.

-One of SDCA, Inc. long term project is the "THE ESTELLA CUMBERBATCH HOMELESS REHABILITATION CENTER & SHELTER".
 This $40 million, six stories complex will be comprised of 1200 sleeping capsules/tubes for the homeless to utilize at night.
-In addition to the sleeping accomodation, doctors, drug counselors, nurses, and mental health specialists will be available to help the homeless.
+In addition to the sleeping accommodations, doctors, drug counselors, nurses, and mental health specialists will be available to help the homeless.
 This is a long term project and SDCA, Inc. expects to start construction in 2027 after raising the appropriate capital.
-The following link are preliminary AutoCad drawings of the project in Adobe PDF.
+Below are preliminary AutoCad drawings of the project in Adobe PDF.
 As time progresses, more detail drawings will be developed.

 Since August of 2002, Mr. Elton Jason Cumberbatch, the founder/CEO and president of the San Diego Caribbean Association, Inc., has been a proud member of the United States Navy.
 After he finished basic training in 2002, he was stationed on the USS Constellation, one of the US Navy aircraft carriers, where he was deployed to the Gulf region for 6 months as a fireman.